-When you’re in your 20s, you’re getting your financial engine started.
-In your 30s, you’re just hitting a financial sweet spot: You’re likely bringing home more pay and you still have plenty of time to boost your earnings even more—both in your career and portfolio.
+If you’re in your late 20s or 30s, you’re in the financial sweet spot: you’ve likely worked your way up the pay scale and you still have plenty of time to boost your earnings even more—both in your career and portfolio.

-Here’s how the most successful 30-somethings kick it into high gear.
+Here’s how to kick your finances into high gear.

 This is the time to cut out classic money-wasters like bank fees, unused subscriptions or mindless spending.
 And to review your budget to be sure your dollars are still working hard for you.
 Your priorities have likely shifted over time, so your budget should evolve, too.